Skip to main content

 3. Highlight the text, then click the link icon in the toolbar.

-4. Paste your copied heading link, then click Insert.
+4. Paste the headline link you copied earlier, then click Insert.

 5. Press 'Publish' or 'Update' in the top-right corner to try the anchor out on your Confluence page.